puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Resource Defaults

 Resource defaults should be used in a very controlled manner, and should only be declared at the edges of your manifest ecosystem.
+Specifically, they may be declared:

+* At top scope in site.pp
+* In a class which is guaranteed to never declare another class and never be inherited by another class.

-This is due to the way resource defaults propagate through dynamic scope, which can have unpredictable effects far away from where the default was declared.
+This is due to the way
+resource defaults propagate through dynamic scope, which can have unpredictable effects far away from where the default was declared.